-Introduction to Medical Device Quality Assurance
+Medical Device Quality Assurance Specialist, Introduction

-This course introduces students to the medical device industry in preparation for an entry-level position as a Quality Assurance Specialist.
-Learn about the industry's size and scope, current trends, and the wide range of products used in a variety of healthcare settings.
-Industry job resources are also covered.
+(Formerly BMGR 645 Introduction to Medical Device Quality Assurance) This course introduces students to the medical device industry in preparation for an entry-level position as a quality assurance specialist.
+Learn the role and responsibilities of a quality assurance specialist within the medical device industry.
+Learn about the industry size and scope, current trends, and products used in healthcare settings.
 (Apportionment)